-Tuition for the Joint PhD Program is charged on a per credit basis at the current rate of $1,062/credit for the 2012-2013 academic year.
+Tuition for the Joint PhD Program is charged on a per credit basis.
 The Joint Program estimates students will take an average of 9 credits per quarter, or 27 credits per year, which is the assumed basis for financial aid, though any number of credits can be taken.

 Currently all students accepted into the Joint PhD Program receive financial aid in the form of non-refundable scholarships and/or tuition waivers.
 All awards are merit based (determined at the time of application) and currently range from 70-100% coverage of tuition.
 We also offer two full-tuition, plus stipend fellowships to the top merit scholars of each incoming class.
 Awards are based on actual registration and are renewed at a similar level through the coursework stage of the program (defined as 82 credit hours earned).*

 For example, if a student is awarded an 80% scholarship on tuition, they will receive a “discount” of 80% for all tuition charges for the academic year (actual dollar amounts change based on registration, but the percentage remains the same).
 If the student registers for 9 credit hours in a given quarter then their tuition will equal $9,558, so they will receive a scholarship to cover $7,646 in that given quarter; the awarded 80% of tuition.
 No money is refunded if the student takes less than the estimate, but the student will receive the scholarship to cover their tuition until they reach the 82 credit hours needed to complete coursework.